 It is very common for people to feel they have not received their fair allotment when the will of a deceased person is read.
-There are many emotions and some people feel shame about questioning what the deceased person put in their will.
+There are many questions and some people feel shame about questioning what the deceased person put in their will.
 However, the law sees things differently.
-The law will in effect rewrite a will where it sees that someone who was close to the deceased who should have been provided for in their will has not been.
+You can challenge a Will where provisions have not been made for you when they should have been.

-Step Three: Find a lawyer: You will need a lawyer.
-Make sure you move reasonably quickly to find a lawyer as, generally, there is a cut off of 12 months after the date of the deceased’s death to bring a claim.
+You will need a lawyer to help prepare your claim.
+A lawyer can help you identify whether you’re eligible to make a claim or whether there’s a chance that the Will is invalid.
+However, you have to ensure you move reasonably quickly to find a lawyer.
+This is because there is generally a cut off of 12 months after the date of the deceased’s death to bring a claim.

-Step Four: File proceedings in court: The executor of a will is unlikely to agree to give you more than that set out in the will until such time as you file proceedings and put on evidence of your claim.
-However, if your claim is a good one, it is likely that the executor will try to settle with you.
+The executor of a will is unlikely to agree to give you more than what is set out in the will until you file proceedings.
+After this, you will need to put on evidence to prove your claim.
+However if your claim has merit, it is likely that the executor will try to settle with you.

-Challenging wills is a common occurrence.
-If you think you might have a claim, you should speak to a lawyer.
-This information is general in nature and should not be relied upon as legal advice.
+Whether by accidental omission or ill intent, being excluded from a loved one’s Will can be distressing.
+However, challenging a Will is a common occurrence.
+If you think you might have a claim, it’s important to speak to a lawyer and get the process moving sooner rather than later.
+If you have further questions about disputing a Will, it may be worth speaking to a Probate lawyer.
+Please note that this information is general in nature and should not be relied upon as legal advice.